Safe-Sea - Green Lipped Mussel Oil For Dogs

 Why is there Olive Oil in Safe-Sea?

-Simply because olive oil is a natural antioxidant.
-It’s a good source of fats for your dog!
+Organic, cold-pressed olive oil is a natural antioxidant and a healthy source of monounsaturated fats.

 Why isn’t there an eye-dropper with Safe-Sea, like the one that comes with CBD oil?